softwarecrafters/kata-log/_posts/2016-08-23-object_calisthenics.md

 image: object_calisthenics.jpg
 ---

-By Code Cop Peter Kofler described in [his blog](http://blog.code-cop.org/2014/11/tddaiymi-vs-naked-primitives.html)
+{% include credits.md name='Code Cop Peter Kofler' url='http://blog.code-cop.org/2014/11/tddaiymi-vs-naked-primitives.html' %}

 No naked primitives is another nice constraint.
 All primitive values, e.g. booleans, numbers or strings need to be wrapped and must not be